Vera Brown Starr: Early life

-Tribral council career
+Tribal council career

 In 1967, against her mother's recommendation, Moreno decided to run for a seat on the tribal council of the Yavapai-Apache Nation.
 After her husband's death in 1968, Moreno remarried with Henry Starr.
 She was successful in attaining a seat in 1969 and served for six years, before becoming the first woman to serve as the Tribal Chair in 1975.
 After serving two-years as Tribal Chair, the 1977 election was fraught with factionalism, causing a contested election, a court battle, and finally a new vote.
 Starr did not win her re-election bid as Chair.

 Starr joined the North American Indian Women's Association (NAIWA), an organization formed to foster inter-tribal betterment for Native Americans.
 In 1977, she attended the National Women's Conference, which was held in conjunction with the United Nations' International Women's Year celebrations.
 As one of Arizona's four Native American delegates, of specific interest to her were the anti-discrimination resolution passed by the women which addressed minority rights, including the removal of American Indian children from their homes and tribes, as well as the discussion of the failure of Arizona to pass Medicaid legislation to provide health care to low-income families.

 Though defeated in her bid for re-election to the chair, Starr continued to serve on the council, being returned in 1978 as a council member.
 In 1981, she was elected as treasurer of the tribe and held that post until her election as vice chair of the tribe in 1982.
 She returned as vice chair in 1983.
 Issues on which she focused during her time on the council were those that would improve the lives of tribe members.
 She advocated for improved housing, health care initiatives, and protection of water rights.